IBM/prompt-declaration-language/README.md

 ```
 description: PDL code with input block
-prompts:
+document:
 - filename: examples/input/data.txt
   def: HELLO
   show_result: False
 - get: HELLO
 ```

-In the next example, prompts are obtained from stdin.
+In the next example, document are obtained from stdin.
 ```
 description: PDL code with input block
-prompts:
+document:
 - "The following will prompt the user on stdin.\n"
 - stdin: True
   message: "Please provide an input: "